ishraqsadik/OnRoute/README.md

 3. **API Key Restrictions**: If you set domain restrictions on your API key, make sure `localhost` is included.

-### Network Errors
+### MongoDB Connection Issues

-If you see "Network Error" messages:
+If you see MongoDB connection errors:

-- This is expected when the backend is not running.
-- The app will still work using fallback mock data.
-- To remove these errors, start the backend server.
+1. **Check your connection string** in the `.env` file
+2. **Verify network connectivity** and firewall settings
+3. **Ensure your IP address** is allowed in MongoDB Atlas Network Access settings
+4. **Check database user permissions**

+For more detailed MongoDB troubleshooting, see [ai-roadtrip-backend/MONGODB_SETUP.md](ai-roadtrip-backend/MONGODB_SETUP.md)

 ## Development Notes

+- The backend uses MongoDB to store user data, preferences, and trip history
-- The backend currently uses in-memory storage for development.
-For production, uncomment and configure the MongoDB connection.
+- The application includes fallback to in-memory storage if MongoDB connection fails
-- Google Maps integration requires a valid API key with Maps JavaScript API and Places API enabled.
+- Google Maps integration requires a valid API key with Maps JavaScript API and Places API enabled